The difference between customer service and customer experience

 Although customer service is often mistakenly considered synonymous with customer experience, they are not the same.
 While both refer to the process of customer interaction, there is a fundamental difference between the two:

 - Customer service represents the efforts a company makes in order to assist customers when they experience issues related to its products or services.

-- Customer experience consists of all interactions and engagement between a business and a customer, at every touchpoint across the entire customer journey, and viewed entirely from the customer’s perspective.
+- Customer experience or CX consists of all interactions and engagement between a business and a customer, at every touchpoint across the entire customer journey, and viewed entirely from the customer’s perspective.

 Consumer expectations of customer service are growing year over year.
-According to the Microsoft 2018 State of Global Customer Service survey, 59% of consumers have higher expectations for customer service than they did just a year ago, 61% have even switched brands due to poor customer service.
+According to the Microsoft 2018 State of Global Customer Service survey, 59% of consumers have higher expectations than they did just a year ago.
+61% have even switched brands due to poor customer service.
 And an overwhelming 95% of the survey respondents cited customer service as important in their choice of and loyalty to a brand.

-Not only do consumers expect brands to deliver excellent service, they are actually ready to pay for it.
+Not only do consumers expect brands to deliver excellent service, but they are also ready to pay for it.
 The 2018 Genesys State of Customer Experience research revealed that one in three consumers is willing to pay more to receive a higher level of service.

 Discover on your own

 Knowledge is important, but only when it’s put into practice.
 Test out everything you learn in our academy right inside of LiveAgent.

 Try out LiveAgent for FREE

 Handle all customer inquiries from one interface.
 Start improving your customer service with a 14-day free trial right away!